nvi-inc/fs-vgos/fs-vgos.md

 raw
 ```

-The levels should all be ~32, and should not be higher than 40 or less
+The levels should all be ~32, and should not be higher than 40 or less than around 10.
-than 10(?).

-> TODO: check

 Check RDBEs
 -----------